by Vlad Cuc

 In order to be valid, the Power of Attorney must contain certain elements, respectively: identification data of the mandator and mandatary, the respective task to be completed, the document’s date.
 In certain cases the POA must be certified by a Public Notary.

-2. Special POA – The mandatary is empowered to act in behalf of the mandator in certain determined operations, such as administering of a real estate property, purchasing certain materials etc.
+2.special POA – the mandatary is empowered to act on behalf of the mandator in certain determined operations, such as administering of a real estate property, purchasing certain materials etc.;

 As examples, a Power of Attorney can be given for the following operations: general administration, administration of a property, company formation in Romania, administration of a Romanian company, constituting a mortgage, sale/purchase of an apartment etc.